griffin-warrior/gem5spec/README.md

+## Tips

+If you wanna test different gem5 versions or different SPEC binaries, you can make multiple copies of`runspec_gem5_power` folder for different tests.

+Run `make clean-all` to delete everything generated and bring the folder back to its original state.

+Run `make help` in `runspec_gem5_power` to get help information.

 ## Known Issues

 - Most host outputs are the same between x86 and power8 except for 508, 510, 527 with minor floating point precision discrepancy.
 We put these output files from power8 in `ref` folder.